-Support is available from OH Assist, who run our counselling service and can offer advice on welfare issues and coaching on difficult conversations.
-This is a confidential service and they can be contacted on 0800 731 8631, the service is available 24 hours a day, 365 days a year.
+Support is available from our staff counselling service.
+This is a confidential service and they can be contacted on 0333 212 8382, the service is available 24 hours a day, 365 days a year.

-14.14 Lone Working (also see the Lone Working Policy)
+14.15 Lone Working (also see the Lone Working Policy)

 Lone workers can be defined as anyone who works by themselves without close or direct supervision.
 A risk assessment should be undertaken for each Lone Worker/Lone Working episode.
-Premises staff may be regular lone workers but teachers and other staff may also work in isolated classrooms/offices after normal academy hours or during holiday times.
+Premises staff may be regular lone workers but teachers and other staff may also work in isolated classrooms/offices after normal academic hours or during holiday times.